385 Lancaster Ave, Suite 206

 and Forensic Psychiatry Service.

-Dr. Rushing is actively involved in resident and medical student education at the University of Pennsylvania Perelman School of Medicine and in Penn's psychiatry residency programs as the course director for Forensic Psychiatry.
+Dr. Rushing is active in resident and medical student education at the University of Pennsylvania Perelman School of Medicine and in Penn's psychiatry residency programs as the course director for Forensic Psychiatry.

 She lectures on topics of law and medicine around the country with focus in decision making capacity, surrogate decision maker laws, criminal law and mental illness.